Supply Chain Management

 Learn to efficiently manage the flow of products from raw material sourcing to manufacturing, transportation, and inventory management in the graduate certificate in Supply Chain Management.
 Explore the six pillars of supply chain management and learn how they intersect with other skillsets like logistics, IT, and financial planning.
-You’ll work with industry leaders to create plans that deliver products in the most cost-effective, streamlined way possible.
+You’ll work directly with faculty and industry leaders to create plans that deliver products in the most cost-effective, streamlined way possible.

 At a Glance

 University College is committed to educational access, and given the difficult circumstances currently impacting millions of people, we are waiving application fees.

 Apply the six pillars of supply chain management to real-world issues

 Analyze and develop sustainable systems for distributing a variety of products, including closed loop supply chain